Advanced UTM Naming Conventions Guide (Complete Framework)

 Let’s get hands-on with these advanced UTM conventions.

-First, we’ll walk through the profile of the marketers that get value out of advanced UTM naming conventions, then show a few examples of UTMs that went from good to great with the help of advanced naming conventions.
+First, we’ll walk through the profile of the marketing professionals that get value out of advanced conventions, then show a few examples of UTMs that went from good to great with the help of advanced conventions.

 Use Case #1 — Summer Savings Email Campaign